MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ads.md

   > [!div class="tabbedCodeSnippets"]
   [!code-cpp[InterstitialAd](./code/AdvertisingSamples/InterstitialAdSamples/cpp/DirectXPage.xaml.h#Snippet1)]

 3. In the same header file, declare several string fields that represent the application ID and ad unit ID for your interstitial ad.
-The following code example assigns the `myAppId` and `myAdUnitId` fields to the test values provided in [Test mode values](test-mode-values.md).
+The following code example assigns the `myAppId` and `myAdUnitId` fields to the test values for interstitial video ads provided in [Test mode values](test-mode-values.md).
 These values are only used for testing; you must replace them with live values from Windows Dev Center before you publish your app.

   > [!div class="tabbedCodeSnippets"]
   [!code-cpp[InterstitialAd](./code/AdvertisingSamples/InterstitialAdSamples/cpp/DirectXPage.xaml.h#Snippet2)]